mshaokee/jquery-salary-calculator/README.md

 --BASE MODE--
 [x]Create a table that takes in inputs
-[ ]Create inputs that take in employee first name, last name, ID, job title, and annual salary.
+[x]Create inputs that take in employee first name, last name, ID, job title, and annual salary.
-[ ]Create a Submit button that takes in the information [ ]Have that information calculate Monthly Costs
-[ ]Append Monthly Costs to DOM and CLEAR input fields [ ]If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
+[x]Create a Submit button that takes in the information [ ]Have that information calculate Monthly Costs from annual salary [ ]Append Monthly Costs to DOM and CLEAR input fields [ ]If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
 [ ]Create DELETE button that removes employee from DOM